 Fullerton’s commitment to sustainability

-Fullerton Fund Management (“Fullerton”) is a signatory to the UN PRI and we are committed to the UN PRI’s Six Principles.
+Fullerton Fund Management (“Fullerton”) is a signatory to the Principles for Responsible Investment ("PRI") and we are committed to the PRI’s Six Principles.
 As an active fund manager and Asia specialist, Fullerton assesses companies holistically, including an assessment of material environmental, social and governance (“ESG”) risk and opportunities.

 We have chosen the United Nations Sustainable Development Goals (“SDGs”) as the foundation for our sustainability strategy, both at the corporate and investment levels.
 The SDGs aim to tackle the key sustainability issues facing our planet, some of these being particularly acute in Asia.
 As an Asia-based investment manager, Fullerton has a role to play in this global effort.